The definition of a SKU

-The greatest advantage of a SKU, however, is that it enables companies to take more accurate stock readings, granting them the ability to save time and money, and above all provide extremely efficient fulfilment.
+The greatest advantage of a SKU, however, is that it enables companies to take more accurate stock readings, granting them the ability to save time and money, and above all provide extremely efficient fulfillment.

-Prioritising product selection to optimise sales
+Prioritizing product selection to optimize sales

 Why is a SKU so important?

 The key advantage to using a SKU over a barcode is the fact that most people should be able to decipher them with ease, however they have additional uses.

 If, for example, you were in the business of reselling products sourced from a manufacturer and relying on barcodes, there is a chance that said manufacturer might change those barcodes.
 A SKU remains completely unique to your business regardless, reducing the chance of confusion or error.
 Because a SKU is specific to the particular size, color or flavor of an item, it also allows for complete stock visibility.

 Barcodes and serial numbers are all well and good and serve their purpose, however should you be without the technologies so closely associated with them, you would be unable to easily identify packaged products.
 By using SKUs, the problem is eradicated – allowing for far more streamlined picking process.

 Efficient fulfillment is quick, succinct and without error – by employing a SKU system, valuable time can be saved and there is an instant level of certainty.
 The chances of picking and packing the wrong product are cut, so you wouldn’t need to worry about accidentally sending an XXL orange shirt to someone who actually ordered a M pair of leggings.